Trump campaigns with right-wing precursor Sarah Palin

-ANCHORAGE, July 10 — Former US president Donald Trump campaigned yesterday in Alaska for Sarah Palin, the northern state's former governor whose ascendency many view as the populist precursor to Trump's anti-elite movement.
+ANCHORAGE, July 10 — Former US president Donald Trump campaigned yesterday in Alaska for Sarah Palin, the northern state's ex-governor whose ascendency many view as the populist precursor to Trump's anti-elite movement.

-They both have also touted unfounded claims that there was widespread election fraud in the 2020 election, at least in those key states that Trump lost.
+They both have also touted false claims that there was widespread election fraud in the 2020 election, at least in those key states that Trump lost.

 "In Alaska, we didn't have to worry about it, because we won," Trump told the stadium crowd.

-Palin was catapulted into the limelight when she was chosen by the late Arizona senator John McCain as his running mate in the 2008 presidential election.
+Palin was catapulted into the limelight when she was chosen by the late US senator John McCain of Arizona as his running mate in the 2008 presidential election.

 Their norm-busting brands stood in direct opposition to previous Republican standard-bearers Mitt Romney and McCain, who this week received a posthumous Presidential Medal of Freedom from US President Joe Biden, a Democrat.